01Overview / Mission

 The Navy Lodge is located on NAS I and is within walking distance of the Navy Exchange/Commissary, DoDDs School, Base Indoctrination classroom, Housing Office, MWR Complex as well as many other facilities.

-You must be physically at Sigonella in order to apply for government housing.
-If you are on accompanied orders, your family members will also need to be named and physically on the island in order to be assigned family housing.
+You must be physically at Sigonella to apply for government housing.
+If you are on accompanied orders, your family members will also need to be named and physically on the island to be assigned family housing.
 Few are living on the economy at this time.

 Bachelor Enlisted Quarters (BEQ) units and Bachelor Officer Quarters (BOQ) units are also available.
 The Billeting Office is located on NAS II.
 BOQ and can be reached at DSN 314-624-6832/4109.
 The BEQ is open 24 hours.